 You will probably have to stack your Chromebooks due to space constraints.
 I recommend not stacking more than 8 Chromebooks.
 You want to avoid putting too much stress on the bottom Chromebooks.
 Do not store your Chromebook books with power cords plugged in.

 Also, remove any headphones and/or peripherals plugged into the USB ports.
 This will help avoid damage to the peripherals or Chromebooks when they are moved.

 Wild Idea: Don’t Store Your Chromebooks

 What if you didn’t store your Chromebooks?
 What I mean is, what if instead of the Chromebooks sitting on shelves and desks all summer long, they went home with your students?
 There are definitely things to think about when considering a summer take home program.

 - Will some Chromebooks be lost?
 Yes, some will be lost and some students will move away and not return them.
 If you are managing your Chromebooks in the Google Admin Console then it is possible to disable lost Chromebooks.
 Letting students know this upfront may be a good idea.

 - Will students use them?
 I can’t answer that for you.
 I’d like to know what students say.
 If students will use them, is that better than them sitting on a shelf?

 - Does this save time getting them updated and checked out for next year?

 A summer take home program would take a good bit of thought, but I wanted to at least put the idea out there.

 We all want our Chromebooks to work just as well next school year as they did this school year.
 Hopefully, these tips with help make that happen for you.
-If you found this post helpful please share it on your favorite social media platform.
+Check out my other posts on managing and using Chromebook in the classroom.